DARIF-YS/stable-diffusion-finetuning/README.md

 ## Stable Diffusion Fine-tuning with DreamBooth

-This project implements the **fine-tuning of the Stable Diffusion v1.5 model** using **DreamBooth**, enabling the generation of **personalized images** from **textual descriptions** (prompts).
+This repository provides a practical implementation of **DreamBooth-based fine-tuning** applied to **Stable Diffusion v1.5**.
-The goal is to train the model to reproduce a specific person, object, or concept with high visual fidelity and creative flexibility.
+The goal is to personalize a pre-trained diffusion model so it can generate images of a **specific subject or concept** based on text prompts.

 ### Project Workflow